microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

    To improve its "creativity" algorithm!

    This joke plays on the double meaning of "creativity" in the context of AI.
-Generative AI is often associated with its ability to produce creative content, but in this joke, it\'s humorously suggested that the AI is going to school to enhance its creative skills, as if it were a human student.
+Generative AI is often associated with its ability to produce creative content, but in this joke, it's humorously suggested that the AI is going to school to enhance its creative skills, as if it were a human student.
    ```